 Many people use the term ADD as a generic term for all types of ADHD.

-Some people use ADD to mean the subtype of ADHD without
+Some people use ADD to mean the presentation type of ADHD without

-hyperactivity (Predominantly Inattentive Type) which is not accurate and should not be done.
+hyperactivity (Predominantly Inattentive Presentation) which is not accurate and should not be done.
 The

 "ADD" is still commonly used among the general public, in the media, and even among